Apr 29, 2022

 Data-intensive projects benefit from cloud-based web application architecture to address the elasticity, stability, and security requirements.
 This approach is relevant to modern IoT and big data solutions as well as customer-facing applications that work with large volumes of data.

 Example: Our dedicated team joined several tech companies to develop an innovative web solution for precision medicine for a UK data analytics company.
-The system works with a large volume of diagnostic and testing data that pass through multiple customizable data pipelines.
+The system works with a large volume of diagnostic and testing data that passes through multiple customizable data pipelines.
 The client leverages 50+ different cloud services and flexible web application architecture in Java tech stack to enable secure data management and make sure the system is reliable and stable.
 Read the full case study…

 data processing software